Become a member

 Advocacy is done together

 The Finnish Hunters’ Association has 16 districts, 2,728 clubs and 161,705 members.
-By being one of us, you are with us in influencing the future of Finnish hunting.
 In the Hunters’ Association, we look after our members’ interests at both national and EU level, and we strive to have a say in all decision-making processes that affect the Finnish hunter’s life.